hassantarabai/Oxa-244/README.md

 # BHG_ordered.py

-`BHG_ordered.py` add a functionality to the `BHG.py` scriptby providing the ability to order genomes on the heatmap according to a user-provided list.
+`BHG_ordered.py` add a functionality to the `BHG.py` script by providing the ability to order genomes on the heatmap according to a user-provided list.

 ### Run with